Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Clemson Performance Insights

-- The Tigers have a +86 scoring differential, topping opponents by 10.8 points per game.
-They're putting up 79.3 points per game to rank 91st in college basketball and are allowing 68.5 per outing to rank 120th in college basketball.
+- The Tigers outscore opponents by 10.8 points per game (scoring 79.3 points per game to rank 93rd in college basketball while giving up 68.5 per outing to rank 119th in college basketball) and have a +86 scoring differential overall.

-- Clemson pulls down 35.6 rebounds per game (82nd in college basketball) while conceding 29.8 per outing to its opponents.
-It outrebounds opponents by 5.8 boards per game.
+- The 35.6 rebounds per game Clemson averages rank 82nd in college basketball, and are 5.8 more than the 29.8 its opponents pull down per contest.

-- Clemson hits two more threes per contest than the opposition, 10 (15th in college basketball) compared to its opponents' 8.
+- Clemson makes 10 three-pointers per game (15th in college basketball), two more than its opponents (8).
+It is shooting 41% from deep (eighth-best in college basketball) while allowing opponents to shoot 33.7%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.